 Intensive music projects

-These are music based engagement programmes where groups of participants are challenged to write, record and produce an album of original music.
+These are engaging programmes where groups of participants are challenged to write, record and produce an album of original music.
 Projects are delivered by trained musicians who are able to facilitate meaning conversations, supporting the personal development of the learners.
 This creative process can be twin tracked with an opportunity for learners to gain a level 1 Prince’s Trust award in Employability and Personal Development if suitable.
 Projects consist of up to 36 hours of learning and can be for groups of 6-12 people.

 1-2-1 Music Masterclass

 Our 1-2-1 Masterclass is delivered by a musician and supported by a coach/mentor, who provides reflection and personalised development support.
 Learners will work with the musician to create, record, and produce their own music.
 The masterclass can either be delivered in person or online.
 This programme consists of approximately 6 hours of engagement and involve musicians taking learners on a short but impactful journey of musical creation.

 Music taster sessions

 Participants build confidence and teamwork skills, learning about technical language and the creative process involved in music production over one day.
 These taster sessions can be delivered online or in-person at your venue and typically serve as a prelude to our more expansive courses.

 Watch video footage below of two of our participants from a recent Finding Rhythms project at Only Connect in London.
 You can also listen to the podcast below which is an interview with Stee Moglie, a former participant in one of our projects who is now a Finding Rhythms practitioner.

 If you are you are interested in running a Finding Rhythms course in your organisation or with the people you work with please contact firstname.lastname@example.org.